Jihanger-997/utopian_orbit_blog/_posts/2021-08-10-Poetry-Jihanger.markdown

 Escape, always on the run.

-Adistorted image of who I was
+A distorted image of who I was

 The real authenticity smoked by unreal words and promises.